-It is also advised that B2B agencies should focus on protecting and building corporate brands against their product brands.
-Vista can fail, but Microsoft should not.
+It is also advised that B2B agencies focus on protecting and building corporate brands against their product brands.
+For example, Vista can fail, but Microsoft should not.

 Building a corporate brand comes in quite handy when closing potential business deals for B2B companies.
 People feel comfortable recommending a new vendor, supplier, or consultant that their bosses have heard about, versus an unknown one.

 We are not building a case that the lesser-known brands will lose every opportunity unless they can prove they can deliver.
 Then, they have less chance to be considered.
 However, if the risk of failure is high, i.e., when the products or services affect the company’s viability (legal standing, productivity, reputation, etc.), the contract’s value is large.
 Risk is also high if the ultimate decision-maker is your competitor’s good friend.